hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 Citation
 ~~~~~~~~~~

-If you use our pipeline or the proposed metric (SharpRatio@k) in your work or consider our findings are valuable for your research,
-please cite our paper below.
+If you use the proposed metric (SharpeRatio@k) or refer to our findings in your work, please cite our paper below.

 .. card::

     | Haruka Kiyohara, Ren Kishimoto, Kosuke Kawakami, Ken Kobayashi, Kazuhide Nakata, Yuta Saito.
-    | **Towards Risk-Return Assessments of Off-Policy Evaluation in Reinforcement Learning**
+    | **Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning**
-    | (a preprint coming soon..)
+    | (a preprint is coming soon..)

     .. code-block::

         @article{kiyohara2023towards,
+            title={Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning},
-            author = {Kiyohara, Haruka and Kishimoto, Ren and Kawakami, Kosuke and Kobayashi, Ken and Nataka, Kazuhide and Saito, Yuta},
+            author={Kiyohara, Haruka and Kishimoto, Ren and Kawakami, Kosuke and Kobayashi, Ken and Nakata, Kazuhide and Saito, Yuta},
-            title = {Towards Risk-Return Assessments of Off-Policy Evaluation in Reinforcement Learning},
-            journal = {A github repository},
-            pages = {xxx--xxx},
-            year = {2023},
+            journal={arXiv preprint arXiv:23xx.xxxxx},
+            year={2023}
         }

 .. raw:: html